Modelling the beam, supports and loads in SkyCiv Beam

 Click the ‘Distributed Loads’ button on the left to bring up a panel asking you to select the start and ending values for the loads’ location and magnitude.
 For this example, specify a non-uniform distributed load between 2 m and 3 m, with magnitudes of 5 kN/m and 10 kN/m, respectively.
 Click ‘Add’ when finished.

 The non-uniform distributed load will be added to the screen, as shown below.
 A uniform distributed load (UDL) could have been specified by entering in equal magnitudes.

 7. Add Hinge (Optional)

-Click the ‘Add Hinge’ button on the left to bring up a pop up asking you to specify the location of the hinge.
-Note that hinges cannot be specifed at the end points of the beam or at the location of supports.
+Click the ‘Hinges’ button on the left to bring up a panel asking you to specify the hinge’s location within the beam’s midspan.
+Note that hinges cannot be specified at the endpoints of the beam or at the location of supports.
 For this example, specify the hinge at 0.625 m from the left.
-Click ‘Add It’ when finished.
+Click ‘Add’ when finished.

 The hinge will be added to the screen, as shown below.

 If you require Load Combinations for your model, click the ‘Load Combinations’ button on the left to bring up the Load Combination Table.
 From this table, you can define Load Combinations based on the Load Cases listed along the top of the table.
 Each load can be assigned a load case from the dropdown in the editor.

 Load Combinations can also be imported from a specified design code.
 To import Load Combinations, select ‘Import from Design Code’ in the Load Table screen’s top left.